 The length of the Debate Axis is typically equivalent to 2 + the number of PCs in either direction.
 So, if there are four PCs, then the Debate Axis will go from -6 (defeat) to +6 (victory) in most scenarios.
 Each number position is represented by a notch.

-For example, assume the Debate Counter is at the +2 position.
-An Opponent uses an ability that causes the Debate Counter to advance one notch toward victory.
-The Debate Counter should move to the +3 position.
+For example, assume the Debate Counter is at the +2 notch.
+An Opponent plays an Action that causes the Debate Counter to advance one notch toward victory.
+The Debate Counter should move to the +3 notch.

 For more information, see Player's Guide Chapter 6: Interaction.